Michael Trick: Early years and education

 and a PhD in industrial and systems engineering from Georgia Tech in 1987.

 His dissertation, Networks with Additional Structured Constraints, was jointly supervised by John Bartholdi and H. Donald Ratliff.

+Career

 After postdoctoral research at the Institute for Mathematics and its Applications in Minneapolis and the Institut für Ökonometrie und Operations Research at the University of Bonn, he joined the CMU faculty in 1989.
 He became the Bosch Professor of Operations Research in 2003, and the Higgins Professor in 2012.

 Trick founded the online operations research news site, INFORMS Online, in 1995.
 He was president of INFORMS in 2002.
 In 2006, he was elected as a fellow of INFORMS.

+Recognition

 He won the George E. Kimball Medal of INFORMS in 2009.